latentflip/latentflip.github.com/cv2/index.md

 #### Skills: React/Redux/Redux-Saga, Jest, CSS/CSS modules, XMPP, Java, Docker, AWS

 * Led rapid development of a realtime secure communications platform for government and large enterprises from concept to working software and customer trials.
-* Responsible for all aspects of frontend architecture and its development: making business focussed trade-offs around technology decisions, development, features, quality and test strategy.
+* Responsible for all aspects of frontend architecture and development: making business focussed trade-offs around technology decisions, development, features, quality and test strategy.
 * Worked effectively with the CEO, customers, product and sales teams to gather feedback, validate customer problems, prioritise and develop user-focussed features.
 * Delegated work to other developers: documenting, reviewing, and mentoring to help them successfully ship features.
 * Expanded my responsibilities as required to help a small team ship: built backend functionality, and implemented development and continuous-integration workflows to review, test and deploy code into AWS.